 c.
 Who invited them?
 This will help you to ensure they are effectively discipled going forward.

 e.
-Get their contact details so you can follow them up.
+Get their contact details so you can follow up with them.
 Do this in a manner that is non-threatening and casual, rather than formal – don’t ask them to fill in a form!
 Ask for the details and fill in the form yourself if necessary.
 Ask like you would ask a friend how to get in touch, not as though they are entering some kind of process.

 a.
-The gospel is rarely preached in full in one preach.
+The gospel is rarely preached in full in one sermon.
 It is often necessary then to explain what is happening and what it means to become a follower of Jesus.

 b.
 Present a concise explanation of the gospel.
-If you are not confident of doing this, it is something worth practicing with friends.
+If you are not confident in this, it is something worth practicing with friends.
 Can you share the gospel accurately, quickly and in a way that is understandable even to an unchurched person?
 The gospel message should include the following aspects:

-v.
-We should respond in repentance, faith, obedience in order to be reconciled with God, forgiven and given eternal life.
+v) We should respond in repentance, faith and obedience in order to be reconciled with God, forgiven and given eternal life.

 c.
-Ground this explanation in concepts from the sermon-which is after all, usually what caused the person to respond.
+Ground this explanation in concepts from the sermon, which is usually what caused the person to respond.

 a.
 Confirm that the person understands and wishes to become a disciple of Jesus.

 b.
-Pray for them and WITH them.
+Pray for and with them.
 It is always good to encourage the person to pray themselves.

 c.
-Ask them to repent of anything specific they are aware of.
+Ask them to repent of anything specific of which they are aware.

 a.
-Giving them a bible, a devotional, or a leaflet explaining what has just happened can be great.
-Otherwise pointing them to the right resources and where to get them would be necessary – just don’t overwhelm them!
+Giving them a Bible, devotional or leaflet explaining what has just happened can be great.
+Otherwise, pointing them to the right resources and where to get them would be necessary – just don’t overwhelm them!

 b.
 Encourage them to testify to family and friends.
 Sharing what has happened is a very important next step.